Summer Sale! Get 20% off our accountancy services for 6 months! 😎

 If you’re not yet in a position to award staff with a salary increase, or simply want to boost morale, there are other ways to show your appreciation.
 Think outside the box!
 This might look like:

-…and that’s just the tip of the (generalised) iceberg!
+That’s just the tip of the (generalised) iceberg!
 Consider the bigger picture - wanting to keep your workforce happy is not a bad thing.
-In fact, it’s a very desirable trait for an employer to have, but awarding rises might not be the solution for you.
-Get some advice from your accountant or payroll provider about the true cost of employer contributions or other benefits.
+In fact, it’s a very desirable trait for an employer to have, but awarding rises might not always be the only option.

 Subscribe to our newsletter to get accounting tips like this right to your inbox